Two types of reports are integral in monitoring the space reduction progress of a space reduction program.

 Regardless of the type of report, four key analytics should be included when reporting on space reduction progress.

-Progress Towards Goal: This analytic is a no-brainer.
-It tracks how close an organization is to meeting its space reduction progress goal.
+This analysis is a no-brainer, and it tracks how close an organization is to meeting its space reduction progress goal.
 An effective way to visually communicate this value is as a percentage on a chart or graph, such as a thermometer chart that shows a line for the goal and a bar that increases towards the line as space is reduced.

-Rent Savings: Some of our clients focus solely on space savings, but the reality is that an organization, especially its budget department, needs to know if its space reduction progress strategy will save money.
-Displaying the annual rent saved or the future cost avoidance is a good analytic to present.
-We typically use bar charts to present the savings in rent and space.
-Two bars side-by-side represent an effective comparison between the before and after values for space/rent.
+Some of our clients focus solely on space savings.
+Still, the reality is that an organization, especially its budget department, needs to know if its space reduction progress strategy will save money.
+Displaying the annual rent held or the future cost avoidance is an excellent analysis.
+We typically use bar charts to present the savings in rent and space, and two bars side-by-side represent an effective comparison between the before and after values for space/rent.

 Remember, not all space reduction progress projects will save rent.
 For example, we have witnessed an office move from a relatively low rental rate leased facility into a smaller space in a higher rental rate government office building.
-In the end, the office reduced its space but paid more in rent.
+Ultimately, the office reduced its length but paid more in rent.